 - Has published articles in Australian newspapers and policy magazines, covering a wide variety of social issues from extreme poverty, polio, philanthropy and reconciliation.

-- Will finish a triple major by the end of 2015 (Law, Honours), Science and Sociology (Honours) at the University of Western Australia.
+- Completed a triple major at the end of 2015 (Law, Honours), Science and Sociology (Honours) at the University of Western Australia.

 - Is a Goodeve Foundation Scholar.